 - Civil and political rights – right to assembly; right to practice religion; right to family life

 - Socio-economic divide will become more entrenched

-- Measures enacted in crisis can become ‘hard-baked’.
-Human rights were designed to deal with crises – decisions informed by human rights are better decisions
+- Measures enacted in crisis must not become ‘hard-baked’.
+Human rights laws were designed to deal with crises – decisions informed by human rights are better decisions

 - Dialogue with government is vital